androdri1998/introduction-page/README.md

 # introduction-page
-**This is only a study application for learning Front-end with Javascript Technologies**
+**This is only a study application for learning Front-end with Javascript Technologies and is not recommend to use in production environment**

 ## Description
 This application was created to learning Front-end approach with ReactJS and Responsive layouts with css grid.